John and Julie Rolsen, what the heck are they doing running a Bed and Breakfast?

 John is from Cincinnati, OH.
 Julie is from Caledonia, MI.
 We have two boys together, John, another graduate of the United States Air Force Academy.
 He is married to another AF Officer.
 Both Majors, and at this time both with the same date of rank.
 If you are military, you know how that is.
 They have one precious little girl, Alice.
 Instructors and flying on those huge B-52’s, they love the Air Force.

 Sean, our second son and his wife Sheena, both live in Hannibal.
-Sheena works here full time which gives us the best opportunity to see their children, William and Isabel.
+Sheena works here which gives us the best opportunity to see their children, William and Isabel.